vindo-app/vindo/_compatibility/Crysis.md

 ---
 name: "Crysis"
-rating: works
+rating: perfect
 icon:
 link: http://store.steampowered.com/app/17300/
 ---
 The entire game works almost flawlessly, but mods don't seem to load at all.
+Multiplayer was not tested.